cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 ## Preparation

-First of all, follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
+Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
 In addition, to use the funny script tools, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover), [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) and [fswatch](http://emcrisostomo.github.io/fswatch/getting.html).

 Next, [fork Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/fork) and then clone the replicated repository locally.